 1-3 How to Choose a Static Site Generator?

-1-4 What are you building?
+1-4 What are we building?

-1-5 Who is this for?
+1-5 Who is it for?

-1-6 What are the languages and frameworks?
+1-6 What languages and frameworks are there?

-By using your preferred language and framework, you can make your work easier, but first keep in mind the needs of the project.
+Using your preferred language or framework can make the work easier, but please keep the project's needs in mind first.

-What is the best static site generator for 1-7 2021?
+What is the most suitable static site generator in 2021?

 2. Next.js

-2-1 Next.js 1.0 - Beginning
+2-1 Next.js 1.0 - The Beginning

 I discovered the first version of Next.js in the fall of 2016.
 I created a simple file like the one below.